thafeezz/MTCdocs/frontend/content/docs/introduction.md

 ---
 title: Introduction
-description: An overview of MTC and its educational resources
 ---

-# {% $name %}
+# hello

-Welcome to the MTCdocs.
-A platform hosting all of MTC's educational material at the University of Michigan.
+Welcome to the MTCdocs, a platform hosting all of MTC's educational material at the University of Michigan.

 ## What is MTC?

-MTC is
+MTC is a platform...